Liberal Arts College

 High school students who want to pursue a STEM major in college (also known as science, technology, engineering, or math) more often than not consider applying to major research universities first.
-Not only are these schools known for their large STEM departments, top-ranked universities are often leaders in STEM research and innovation.
+Not only are these schools reputed for their large STEM departments, but top-ranked universities are also often leaders in STEM research and innovation.
 With this appeal, a liberal arts college may not be on the minds of many prospective STEM majors.
 If you are one of these students, we’d like for you to take a moment and reconsider.
-Attending a liberal arts college not only makes sense for STEM majors, but may even be a good idea.
+Attending a liberal arts college not only makes sense for STEM majors but may even be a good idea.

 While liberal arts colleges, by and large, cost more than their university counterparts, they often offer more scholarships in return.
 Furthermore, as a STEM student at a liberal arts college, the competition for admittance and scholarship decreases, increasing your odds of a better financial payout.
-This matters in the long run because many STEM students go on to get a masters or a professional degree.
+This matters in the long run because many STEM students go on to get a master’s or a professional degree.
 These higher degrees can be costly, too, so lessening the burden of debt now can help you later.

 Individualized Attention and Critical Thinking

 A liberal arts college means smaller class sizes, no graduate students, and therefore less competition for assistance.
-A large university, while known for its research, will often focus more on their graduate students instead.
+A large university, while known for its research, will often focus more on its graduate students instead.
 Especially if you see graduate school in your future, it’s worthwhile to go to a school that gives you attention as an undergraduate and prepares you for the kind of research you’ll do in graduate school.